Help

 Device Info

-On some devices certain Providers did not gave a result, so we wanted to know why.
-In all cases the answer was simple: The according sensor just did not exist.+
+On some devices certain Providers did not gave any results, so we wanted to know why.
+In all cases, the answer was simple: The according sensor just did not exist.

-So, the Device Info Page was invented.
+So, the Device Info (Settings/Device Info) Page was invented.
 It gives all information about the available sensors, the system and the environment.

-Check this page frst, if you don’t get any results from a Provider (e.g. the Orientation Provider).
+Check this page first, if you don’t get any results from a Provider (e.g. the Orientation Provider).